Xbloro/xbloro.github.io/_posts/2020-12-26-criminal_forensics.md

   - Windows
 ---

 I found my old laptop  in my parent's home while i was back there for Chrismas.
 I tough that it could be fun to make a little investigation on it.
-Using VM is pretty handy but they are empty of data, so things are to easy to find.
-Moreover, playing with screwdrivers and HDD add a nice fealing to the... experience(? lol).
+Using a VM is pretty handy but they are empty of datas, things are to easy to find.
+Moreover, playing with screwdrivers and HDD add a nice fealing to the..experience(? lol).

 # Scenario

 U 're a Police / GOV / what ever arrest bad guys Certified Forensic Examiner and the DEA  juste gave you the laptop used by a dealer.

-The rapport say that the criminal was using it when they breached out.
+The rapport says that the criminal was using it when they breached out.
 As soon as he saws them, he smashed the computer into the ground.

  The Detective in charge of the case want to take down the whole criminal network.
 He expects from you to recovers usefull informations like a list of contact or some rendez-vous with his provider.